kktse/kktse.github.io/_posts/2020-12-06-rsx-rear-kinematic-curves.markdown

 ![camber variation](/assets/images/2020-12-06/rsx-rear-left-camber.svg)

 At around -30 of droop travel, you can observe the sign of the camber gain invert.
-However, for most of the bump travel above the camber gain is positive and increasing.
+However, the camber gain is positive for most of the remaining bump travel especially in the more interesting regions.
 You can expect a gain of -0.014 deg per mm of bump near nominal ride height.
 This number will be more negative if the ride height is reduced.

 ### Toe Variation

 The toe angle is the angle between the wheel direction and the vehicle centre plane.
-This is the rear axle contribution to bump and roll steer effects.
+This is the rear axle's contribution to bump and roll steer effects.
 A positive value indicates toe in.

 ![tue variation](/assets/images/2020-12-06/rsx-rear-left-toe.svg)

 The toe angle nominally increases at a rate of 0.003 deg per mm of bump.
-At first glance, the semi-trailing-like design of the lower control arm would suggest high toe variation; however, this is largely offset by the angle of the lower knuckle attachment points.
+At first glance, the semi-trailing-like lower control arm suggests large toe variation; however, it is offset by the knuckle lower attachment points.

 ## Final Comments

 The rear suspension of the Acura RSX shows good control over the wheel plane motion.
 Half track variation is largely progressive throughout the suspension travel.
-Interestingly, very little kinematically induced toe variation was found.
-While the camber gain changes signs, it does so in droop and outside the region of interest.
+Interestingly, there is very little kinematically induced toe variation.
+While the camber gain changes signs, it does so in droop and outside our region of interest.

 The kinematic performance of the Acura RSX rear suspension thus far is promising.
 It is much more predicable than the front suspension and displays